 Understanding the level of engagement required (i.e., light, moderate or extensive engagement) at each project phase will help determine specific actions.
 Light engagement situations can be characterized as projects with low conflict or uncertainty, few decision opportunities and low stakeholder interest.
 Box 18 provides examples of light engagement within the context of NBS retrofit project phases (adapted from Bridges et al., 2021).
 Moderate engagement situations can be characterized as projects with relatively low conflict, the need for multiple stakeholders and the need to evaluate trade-offs.
-Extensive engagement situations can be characterized as projects with relatively low conflict, the need for multiple stakeholders and the need to evaluate trade-offs.
-Extensive engagement situations can be characterized as projects or uncertainty, many stakeholders to be affected (potentially at disproportionate rates) and high level of compromise required (Bridges et al., 2021).
+Extensive engagement situations can be characterized as projects with high potential of conflict or uncertainty, many stakeholders to be affected (potentially at disproportionate rates) and high level of compromise required (Bridges et al., 2021).
 It is important to consider the results and feedback from any previous consultation work conducted for similar projects or projects in similar areas in the past.
 Although thorough engagement is encouraged where appropriate, the level of engagement achieved may also be dependent on time and resource constraints of the project.
 The United States Army Corps of Engineers International Guidelines on Natural and Nature-based Features for Flood Risk Management, Chapter 3 (Bridges et al., 2021), serves as a thorough reference for recommended engagement activities to be completed during NBS projects.